Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 [provide example of inline edit input here]

 __Progressive enhancement__

 Progressive enhancement is a tern in web design that describes an emphasis on accesibility, semantic markup (HTML) and the use of external stylesheets and scripting files.

 Progressive enhancement is a focus on accessibility and efficiency for our user base while also containing a fallback for older browsers where necessary.

-Below are some of the cases where we try to offer progressive enhancements where possible.
+Below are some of the cases where we try to offer progressive enhancements whenever possible.

 #### Decimal Inputs

 values that contain decimal values should provide parsing for the user input.

->Example if a user enters the value in a `123456` in a field that requires an input format of `xxxx.xxxx`
+> **Example** if a user enters the value in a `123456` in a field that requires an input format of `xxxx.xxxx`

 [provide decimal input example here]